-The Charles Family
+The Dickerson Family

 When our boys were two and three years old, we received diagnoses that both had autism; our younger son, Teddy, also had an intellectual disability, and my husband was battling stage 4 prostate cancer.
 In those early years, between fighting for services for Teddy, fighting for my husband’s life, and fighting for my mental health, I felt like I couldn’t get on top of anything.
 Teddy would often elope, and we were always in a state of heightened alert.
 I didn’t feel like I could engage with the world in the same way other people did.